 Debug fonts found in many other Nintendo DS games, including the sequel.

 This model belongs to the Map Sauz has in his room that shows the Symbol you need to draw on the door in the Temple of the Ocean King to advance.
 In its textures, you can find a hidden piece of Japanese Text.
 It is not visible in the when loading the model, since the actual Map part is separate.
 (The model only shows the frame).
-It says てすと, which translates to "Helper".
+It says てすと, which translates to "Test".

 There is a picture of a Dog in the \Test directory that is included in some releases of the game.
 It is in an unusual format, and split into three files.